White House doctor withdraws bid for US cabinet job - Journal du Cameroun

 – EPA chief under fire –

-Pruitt has notably been under fire for lavish spending on first-class travel with a large security detail, for a discount he received on a condominium linked to a lobbying firm, and for allegedly sharply boosting salaries of close aides at the agency.
+Pruitt has notably been under fire for lavish spending on first-class travel with a large security detail, and a discount he received on the rental of a condominium linked to a lobbying firm.

+He also faces criticism for the installation of a $43,000 soundproof phone booth in his office, which a watchdog said broke a law that prohibits government spending above $5,000 on such improvements without notifying Congress.

 House Democrat Frank Pallone told Pruitt that in any other administration, “you would be long gone by now,” saying he had brought “secrecy, conflicts of interest, and scandal to the EPA.”

-Pruitt hit back, saying he had “nothing to hide” and that the criticism of him and the EPA was aimed at derailing Trump’s agenda.
+Pruitt hit back, saying he had “nothing to hide” and that the criticism of him and his agency was aimed at derailing Trump’s agenda.

 “I’m simply not going to let that happen,” he said.

+And when Pruitt avoided directly answering certain questions, including whether he would repay taxpayers, Eshoo grew frustrated.

+“With all due respect, I may be elected, but I’m not a fool,” she said.
+“I don’t really find you forthcoming.”

-An ethics issue helped bring down David Shulkin, the previous head of the 380,000-plus employee Department of Veterans Affairs (VA), who was sacked in late March after he was accused of spending $122,000 on a nine-day trip to Europe with his wife, which included sightseeing at castles and taking in professional tennis matches.
+An ethics issue helped bring down David Shulkin, the previous head of the 380,000-employee Department of Veterans Affairs (VA), who was sacked in March after he was accused of spending $122,000 on a nine-day trip to Europe with his wife, which included sightseeing at castles and attending professional tennis matches.

 The agency is notoriously dysfunctional, and a lack of funding has weakened the hospital network specifically dedicated to the health of veterans — a key constituency for Trump.